Sylva Autokits

 Sylva Autokits is a kit car manufacturer based in Lincolnshire, England.
 Sylva was founded in 1981 by Jeremy Phillips and has developed and produced a number of small and lightweight sports cars.
 Sylva cars have won a number of 750 Motor Club Kit Car championships.

 Sylva has sold many of its older designs to other kit car manufacturers, such as selling the Fury to Fisher Sportscars, the Stylus to Specialist Sports Cars, and the Striker to Raw.
 By doing so, Sylva has been able to focus on newer designs such as the current Sylva Mojo 2 and R1ot.

+In 2016, founder Jeremy Phillips retired and sold the company to David MacBean, who renamed it to Sylva Sportscars.

 Models

 Star

 The first Sylva car launched in 1982.
 The Sylva Star kit was based on a purpose-built two-seater chassis using the front subframe and the rear axle from a donor Vauxhall Viva.
 The car was most often powered by 1300 and 1600 four-cylinder Ford Kent crossflow engines, though other engine options were available.
 The Sylva Star was the first in a long line of small, agile two-seater open-top cars produced by Sylva.